jpaulm/drawfbp/README.md

         - Compile C# program
         - Run C# program
 - As of v2.18.1, File Chooser now displays date and time on non-jar items, and entries can be sorted by name (ascending) or by date/time (descending)
-- New Function (as of v2.19.1):
 - Compare two diagrams
+- When saving generated network, code compares package name against directory structure, and adjusts package name if they don't match

 Videos on DrawFBP features